Author of the ‘The Mother of all Jobs’ & Adviser on the Future of Work

 - The six current models of work and how to make them actually work in practice

 - How to attract and retain the best talent

 - What ‘flexibility’ and ‘work life balance’ really mean

-The author of The Mother of All Jobs, which explores how work has changed in the last 20 years and the pressure this has created, communications and leadership consultant Christine Armstrong is a highly engaging, humorous speaker who has done keynotes on the battle with ‘hours cultures,’ the lies we tell about flexible work and what to do about workplace bullying.
+She was recently named 6th out of the top 50 Future of Work influencers in the world and is known for being fact-led, high energy and genuinely funny.
+She will leave your audience with new insight, practical actions and tangible take aways to share with their peers, teams and leaders.
+A communications and leadership consultant, Christine is a highly engaging, humorous speaker who has done keynotes on the battle with ‘hours cultures,’ the lies we tell about flexible work and what to do about workplace bullying.

 As a speaker, she gives keynotes but is also a very experienced host, MC and facilitator.
 Whatever her role, she never fails to surprise and engage, bringing colour, energy and even a touch of drama in her efforts to share actionable insights in ways that resonate with her audience.

 Could you scream for all the talking about change, only for it to never to actually happen?
 Whether it’s decades of discussing senior women at work, being more environmentally sustainable, breaking down organisational silos, creating a working culture that is more innovative, happier or plain old more productive….

 After twenty-five years working in organisations trying – and mostly failing to change – and seven years interviewing people for her recent book, Christine knows why.
 In her talk, she explores the common mistakes we all make: from relying on facts, to letting enthusiasts take charge to assuming those who say nothing agree to lumping big groups of people together and imagining they think the same.

 You may want to go deeper into a topic for your audience.
 The keynote topics can be tailored and developed to suit your audience needs, be it a 90-minute Masterclass, a half-day or full-day workshop or a full online or face-to-face programme.
 Please contact one of our expert team to discuss.